AgustinDiaz14/ShopifyTheme/README.md

 ### 4. **Mobile-First Approach**
 - Components were designed and tested first on mobile, then expanded with media queries

+### 5. **Video Controls**
+- Custom video controls were not implemented as per the design request are not clear.
+I stick to the given design placing an autoplaying video but muted.

 ---

 ## 🧰 Framework & Libraries